htvekov/openHASP-Sonos-media-player/README.md

 - 250 millisecond mandatory delay auto opening the dropdown menus is currently needed.
 Waiting for an openHASP fix by @fvanroie
 - General config clean-up (templates)
 - Add Spotify / TuneIn logo’s as small png overlays
-- Populate and update plate completely on plate reconnect and/or HA restart.
+- Populate and update plate completely on plate reconnect and/or HA restart

 Suggestions, improvements, error reporting etc. are very welcome ! 🙂